LabuschagneZain/ST10442835_PROG6221_POE/README.md

-# ST10442835_PROG6221_Part1
+# ST10442835_PROG6221_Part2
-Cybersecurity Awareness ChatBot - README
+**Cybersecurity Awareness ChatBot - README**

-Overview
+## Overview
-This program is a Cybersecurity Awareness ChatBot designed to educate users about basic cybersecurity best practices.
-The chatbot provides interactive responses to user queries about password safety, phishing, and safe browsing practices.
+This chatbot is designed to raise awareness about cybersecurity by simulating interactive conversations.
+Built using C#, it helps users understand best practices in password safety, phishing prevention, privacy, and safe browsing through personalized, engaging dialogue.

+## Part 2 Enhancements
+- **Keyword Recognition:** Detects key phrases like "password safety", "phishing", "privacy", and "scam" to provide relevant cybersecurity advice.
+- **Random Responses:** Offers varied, randomized answers to avoid repetition and feel more human-like.
+- **Memory and Recall:** Remembers topics the user is interested in (e.g., “I’m interested in phishing”) and recalls them later upon request.
+- **Sentiment Detection:** Responds to emotional cues like "worried", "mad", or "curious" to personalize tone and support.
+- **Conversation Flow:** Tracks last discussed topics and handles follow-up requests like “tell me more” or “remind me”.
+- **Delegates:** Demonstrates use of delegates for handling response output.

 ## Features
-Interactive Chat Interface: Users can ask questions and receive immediate responses from the bot
+- **Interactive Chat Interface**: Real-time Q&A with personalized feedback.
+- **Color-coded Console Output**: Enhanced readability for inputs and responses.
+- **Typewriter Effect**: Bot responses are displayed with a smooth animation.
+- **Startup Sound + ASCII Logo**: Welcomes the user with a logo and sound effect.
+- **Error Handling**: Graceful input validation and robust exception handling.

-## Cybersecurity Topics Covered:
+## Topics Covered

-Password safety recommendations
+- Password safety

-Phishing attack prevention
+- Phishing prevention
+- Scam awareness
+- Privacy tips

-Safe browsing practices
+- General safe browsing practices

-User-Friendly Experience:

-Color-coded console output for better readability

-Typewriter effect for bot responses

-Welcome sound and ASCII art logo

-Personalized greetings using the user's name

-Error Handling: Comprehensive exception handling throughout the application

 ## Components
-ChatBot.cs - Main chatbot logic and response handling

-Display.cs - Handles all console output and user input

-Voice.cs - Manages audio playback for welcome sound

-Program.cs - Entry point with error handling
+ChatBot.cs - Main chatbot logic and response handling Display.cs - Handles all console output and user input Voice.cs - Manages audio playback for welcome sound Program.cs - Entry point with error handling

-Logo.txt - ASCII art logo displayed at startup
+Logo.txt - ASCII art logo displayed at startup ChatBotRecording.wav - Optional sound file for startup

 ## How to Use
 Run the program